psrpinto/paymill-bundle/README.md

     app/console paymill:webhook:list

-You can filter and paginate the results using a set of filters formatted as an HTTP query string.
+You can filter and paginate the results using a set of filters formatted as a HTTP query string.
 See [here](https://www.paymill.com/it-it/documentation-3/reference/api-reference/#list-webhooks) for the list of all available filters.
 To retrieve the second page of results ordered chronologically:

     app/console paymill:webhook:list "count=10&offset=10&order=created_at_asc"